-(3) When the protective gear to be used by workers for decontamination and related works is

-Disposable type dust masks or non-woven masks should be discarded at the end of work each day.
+- (3) When an employer of decontamination work, etc. contracts a portion of decontamination work to a contractor, the employer should direct the contractor to inform its workers that the protective gear in (1) and (2) should be used; provided, however, that the contractor does not need to do so when the contractor and its workers, etc. use only the protective gear prepared by the employer. - (4) When the protective gear to be used by workers for decontamination and related work is contaminated above the contamination limit (40 Bq/cm (13,000 cpm as a GM counter reading)), employers of said decontamination-related workers shall not allow the workers to use such protective gear, unless it is decontaminated by washing or cleaning to the level of or lower than the said contamination limit.
+Disposable-type dust masks or non-woven masks should be discarded at the end of work each day.
 If a mask is taken off during a break in the day, the mask should be stored properly so that the inner side of the mask will not be contaminated with dust or soil, etc. or it should be discarded.
 If a dust mask is an exchangeable type, the filter should be discarded at the end of work each day and the mask face piece should be cleaned according to the instructions by the manufacturer.
 During cleaning, dust and sweat should not be left on the surface of the face piece, and replaceable parts such as exhaust and intake valves and lacing should be checked for any dirt or damage.
 If required, they should be replaced with new parts before the next use.